seanathan3/CapyBaby/README.md

 # CapyBaby

-## Background

-CapyBaby is a survival game where the player has to help CapyBaby stay afloat on the raft taking him to school.
-At fixed increments, segments of the raft will collapse and CapyBaby must avoid the dangerous areas to get to class before the bell rings.
+CapyBaby is a survival game where the player has to stay alive on a raft as long as possible.
+The raft is set up as a 7x7 grid, and at set increments, random tiles will shake.
+The player will then have to get to a non-shaking square fast enough before the tile drops.
+As the game progresses, the amount of tiles that fall increases until only one tile remains.
+Each time a player survives a wave of tiles falling, 100 points is added to his/her score.

-Enjoy!

 ***
 ## Functionality & MVP